DOCTOR OF AUDIOLOGY Three-YEAR TRACK

 The accelerated tracks/programs are not new in healthcare education.
 According to the 2010 Carnegie Report, “Educating Physicians: A Call for Reform of Medical School and Residency,” highlighted how higher education is changing and the issues of cost and time associated with earning a medical degree is being reconsidered for students accelerating their education process to enter the workforce sooner.

-While the four-year traditional track has between 28-32 students per class, the three-year track has a goal of four to six students for the pilot cohort.
+While the four-year traditional track has between 28-32 students per class, the three-year track has a goal of four to six students.
 The structured patient care experiences and small student-to-faculty ratio of the three-year track provides close faculty mentorship, as students develop the critical thinking and clinical competencies necessary for audiology practitioners.

 The three-year track recognizes and develops individual student learning styles and leadership skills.
 Academically-talented and motivated applicants are carefully screened and accepted based on qualifications, history of academic performance, and career path.
 If you are highly motivated to complete your studies, have a strong academic record, are disciplined enough for guided independent learning, and want to begin your career in audiology as soon as possible, the three-year track at OCA may be the best pathway for you.